105 – OCAD University

 - Material Art & Design: Jewellery/Metalsmithing (BDes or BFA)

 - Sculpture/Installation (BFA)

 - Visual and Critical Studies (Honours BA – Art History)

 Entry Points and Application Deadline

 The fall semester, beginning in September each year, is the only entry point for all programs.
-All applications must be received by February 1, 2018.
-You may only apply to 1 program at OCAD University.
+The recommended deadline to apply for all programs is February 3, 2020.
+Applications received after February 3, 2020, will be considered as space permits and some programs may not accept applications after this deadline.
+You may apply to only 1 program at OCAD University.

 Academic Entrance Requirements and Admission Information

-Ontario Secondary School Diploma (OSSD) with an overall academic average of at least 70% in six 4U/M courses, including ENG4U with a minimum final grade of 70%.
-Find more information for Ontario applicants.
+Ontario Secondary School Diploma (OSSD) with an overall academic average of at least 70% in six 4U/M courses, including ENG4U (or EAE4U) with a minimum final grade of 70%.

 Canadian Applicants from Outside Ontario

-A mature applicant is an applicant who is not engaged in formal education for at least 2 years and is at least 20 years of age by September 1 of the year of intended enrollment.
+A mature applicant is an applicant who has not engaged in formal education for at least 2 years and is at least 20 years of age by September 1 of the intended enrollment year.